Falkland Islands

 Most of the islands are hilly and mountainous, which makes them an interesting place to explore during an expedition cruise.
 Additionally, the Falklands’ biodiversity makes the islands an ideal choice for bird and wildlife lovers around the world.

-Falkland Islands weather
+About Falkland Islands cruises

 • Most of the people living on the islands are of British descent and are known as “Kelpers”.